SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 >> More of my favorite food tours around SF

 Your tour starts in the Castro where you'll then walk through Mission Dolores and up to Dolores Park.
-You'll hear two fascinating stories along the way.
+You'll hear two fascinating stories along the way, told by your guide, a published poet and longtime city resident.

 You will then head back over to the Castro with a stop at Harvey Milk Plaza where you'll hear another fascinating story from this district.

-The tour continues with stops for additional stories at Corona Heights, Duboce Triangle, and the Lower Haight.
+The tour continues with stops for additional San Francisco tales at Corona Heights, Duboce Triangle, and the Lower Haight.

 You will end your tour where you began.
-This is NOT a family-friendly walking tour.
+This is NOT a family-friendly walking tour, as the masterful storytelling contains some profanity, drug references, and content for adults.

 >> Find tickets to this tour on Viator

-Spend your evening getting to know two of our top districts: Chinatown and North Beach.
-These two very different neighborhoods sit side-by-side and are the topic of one of one of the most popular San Francisco walking tours at night.
+Spend your afternoon getting to know two of our top districts: Chinatown and North Beach.
+These two very different neighborhoods sit side-by-side and make for one of the most popular San Francisco walking tours.

-Your journey begins in Chinatown, one of the oldest and largest outside of Asia.
+Your journey begins in Chinatown, one of the oldest and largest Chinese communities outside of Asia.
 You'll start by sampling fresh dim sum at a local bakery.

 You will then hear all about this district's culture and intriguing stories.
 Before you leave, you will also get the chance to sip on some tasty Chinese tea.